andrew-bedford/pyqt-hackrylic/README.md

 # pyqt-hackrylic
 Simulates, in a hacky way, the [acrylic window effect](https://learn.microsoft.com/en-us/windows/apps/design/style/acrylic) by using screenshots with a blur effect as the window's background.
+If the window is moved or resized, the background will automatically adjust itself.

 ## Screenshots
 ### Empty